 Glasgow's Rapid Rehousing Transition Plan was developed in response to the Homelessness Rough Sleeping Action Group recommendations (HARSAG) which had been established by the Scottish Government.
-These Plans are to be the subject of an Annual Review with the first Review presented to the IJB in January 2020.
+These Plans are subject to an Annual Review with the first Review presented to the IJB in January 2020.
 Key achievements outlined within the Annual Review include the following:

-- Renewed investment in the Housing Options Agreement to enhance staffing within the Prison Casework Team and improve pathways to settled accommodation - Agreement reached to create additional posts within Community Homelessness Service (CHS) to support the development of Housing Options - Worked with Vanguard Consultants to develop a revised CHS operating model, which when implemented will see improvements in service user experiences and will support the reduction in length of stays within temporary accommodation - Part-funded the Private Rented Sector (PRS) Hub aimed at supporting tenants at risk of homelessness as a consequence of welfare reform - Created a Universal Credit (UC) Support Team in order that service users with transient lifestyles are supported to make and sustain a claim for UC. - Agreed a Rapid Rehousing Transition Plan resource framework - Housing First Partnership and service pathways was operational with 53 people accessing Housing First tenancies - Enhanced staffing levels within front-line homelessness services that will focus on improving outcomes for vulnerable individuals and families in need of support.
-This will represent an innovative approach to partnership working and a shift from the traditional commissioner/provider relationships.
+- Renewed investment in the Housing Options Agreement to enhance staffing within the Prison Casework Team and improve pathways to settled accommodation - Agreement reached to create additional posts within Community Homelessness Service (CHS) to support the development of Housing Options - Worked with Vanguard Consultants to develop a revised CHS operating model, which when implemented will see improvements in service user experiences and will support the reduction in length of stays within temporary accommodation - Part-funded the Private Rented Sector (PRS) Hub aimed at supporting tenants at risk of homelessness as a consequence of welfare reform - Created a Universal Credit (UC) Support Team in order that service users with transient lifestyles are supported to make and sustain a claim for UC.

+- Agreed a Rapid Rehousing Transition Plan resource framework - Housing First Partnership and service pathways was operational with 53 people accessing Housing First tenancies - Enhanced staffing levels within frontline homelessness services